-User Input/Output
+I/O User Input/Output

 The I/O pin functions as an input, output, tristate, or bidirectional buffer.
 Input and output signal levels are compatible with the I/O standard selected.
+Unused I/O pins are configured as inputs with pull-up resistors.

-During programming, I/Os become tristated and weakly pulled up to $V{CCI}$ .
-With $V{CCI}$ , VMV, and $V{CC}$ supplies continuously powered-up, and the device transitions from programming to operating mode, the I/Os get instantly configured to the desired user configuration.
+During programming, I/Os become tristated and weakly pulled up to V{CCI} .
+With V{CCI} , VMV and V{CC} supplies continuously powered-up, and the device transitions from programming to operating mode, the I/Os get instantly configured to the desired user configuration.